bitsapien/bitsapien.github.io/content/posts/can-i-has-my-slack-back.md

 ----------------------------------------------------------------------------------------

 _Sure Teams is not the best!
-Though, I do have hope that they'd fix these tiny but pretty irritating issues and help us live our work lives with sanity._Simple principles that I'd like them to follow:
+Though, I do have hope that they'd fix these tiny but pretty irritating issues and help us live our work lives with sanity._

+Simple principles that I'd like them to follow that would fix most of the problems:

 * Do not impose opinions.
-* Don't get in the way!
+* Don't get in the way.